 Also, rethink the PowerPoint.
-Although it can be good to have something visual for people to focus on, you don’t want to do slides simply because you always have.
+Although it can be good to have something visual for people to focus on, you don’t want to do slides simply because you always have in the past.
 Think a little before just throwing anything up on the screen.
 Make it count.
 And mix it up a little.
 Most video conferencing platforms now have better tools for interaction, like being able to mix virtual whiteboards with break-out sessions with pre-recorded videos to share.
-Any good meeting—in person as well as online—is a bit of a performance.
+Any good meeting, in person as well as online, is a bit of a performance.
 If you’re demanding people show up, you’d better make it worth their while.

 Also, use veteran teachers’ tricks to keep your audience engaged.
 Assign different people to lead meetings.
 Give out homework for them to present to the rest of the team.
 Randomly call on attendees to keep them on their toes.
 Doing things this way requires a little more work, but it’s worth it.